cn-ryh/VideoMind/docs/EVAL.md

 ## 📦 Dataset Preparation

 Download the desired datasets / benchmarks from [Hugging Face](https://huggingface.co/datasets/yeliudev/VideoMind-Dataset), extract the videos, and place them into the `data` folder.
-After processing, make sure the files are organized in the following structure (taking `charades_sta` as an example).
+The processed files should be organized in the following structure (taking `charades_sta` as an example).

 ```
 VideoMind